Pycobra: A Python Toolbox for Ensemble Learning and Visualisation: Abstract

 \section{Abstract}

 We introduce \texttt{pycobra}, a Python library devoted to ensemble learning (regression and classification) and visualisation.
 Its main assets are the implementation of several ensemble learning algorithms, a flexible and generic interface to compare and blend any existing machine learning algorithm available in Python libraries (as long as a \texttt{predict} method is given), and visualisation tools such as Voronoi tessellations. \texttt{pycobra} is fully \texttt{scikit-learn} compatible and is released under the MIT open-source license. \texttt{pycobra} can be downloaded from the Python Package Index (PyPi) and Machine Learning Open Source Software (MLOSS).
-The current version (along with Jupyter notebooks, extensive documentation, and continuous integration tests) is available at \href{https://github.com/bhargavvader/pycobra}{https://github.com/bhargavvader/pycobra}.
+The current version (along with Jupyter notebooks, extensive documentation, and continuous integration tests) is available at \href{https://github.com/bhargavvader/pycobra}{https://github.com/bhargavvader/pycobra} and official documentation website is \href{https://modal.lille.inria.fr/pycobra}{https://modal.lille.inria.fr/pycobra}.